nicolaischneider/cmdmgr/README.md

 cmdmgr push-global
 ```

-## Todos
-- [x] last task: the tool should be installed on the system such that we cann call `cmdmgr` from anywhere

 ## Fixes
 - [ ] import not working as expected (importing everything somehow and also commenting is failing)
 - [ ] when uninstalling it should not offer to open the files but instead iopen the folder in finder/the explorer through `open <path>`